 Atsuko Ishikawa

-At the age of 12, he experienced the 1970 World Expo in Japan (Osaka Expo) and was deeply moved.
-He joined the company without knowing that it was the company that created the pavilion displays at the Osaka Expo.
-For 42 years, he has been consistently involved in organizing materials and their utilization.
-Since 2001, which marks the midpoint, he has been involved in accepting, publishing, and managing original content from the Expo, and continues to work as an outsourced staff member.
+At the age of 12, I experienced the 1970 Japan World Exposition (Osaka Expo), and was deeply moved.
+I joined the company without knowing it was the company that handled the pavilion displays at the Osaka Expo.
+For 42 years, I have consistently been involved in organizing and utilizing historical materials.
+From 2001, which marked a midpoint in my career, I have been involved in everything from receiving and publishing original exposition materials to managing them, and I continue to do so as an external staff member.

 PAGE TOP